flopezag/fiware-management-scripts/README.md

 The following software must be installed:

-- Python 3.7
+- Python 3.8
 - pip
 - virtualenv

 ### Installation

-The recommend installation method is using a virtualenv.
+The recommended installation method is using a virtualenv.
 Actually, the installation process is only about the python dependencies, because the python code do not need installation.

 1. Clone this repository.
 2. Define the configuration file: `./Config/management.ini`
-3. Create the virtualenv: `virtualenv -ppython2.7 env`
+3. Create the virtualenv: `virtualenv -ppython3.8 env`
 4. Activate the python environment: `source ./env/bin/activate`
 5. Install the requirements: `pip install -r requirements.txt